yashkhetade/JavaMicroservices/Microservices.md

 ## here we put everything at one place

-## here all features or we can say modules  are in single application
+## here all features or we can say modules of a project  are in single application

 ## It is a single unified system where all features are build and deployed together